learnlinux/learnlinux.github.io/admin/course.md

 and choosing the "Course Admin" or "Instructor" roles from the dropdown.
 ![alt text](../tuxlab-assets/screenshots/admin_view_users.png "Admin View => Users")

+---

 ### Adding a Lab
 !> **NOTE:** You must be a Global Admin, or a Course Admin for this course to complete this step.

+1. Obtain a Labfile; either by [downloading from the repository](https://github.com/learnlinux/tuxlab-courses) or [creating one yourself](../develop/lab).

-In order to create labs, drag a Labfile from your desktop into the Labfile drop
+2. Drag the Labfile from your desktop into the Labfile drop target:
-target:

 ![alt text](../tuxlab-assets/screenshots/course_view.png "Course View")

+---

 ### Monitoring and Assisting Students in a Lab
 !> **NOTE:** You must be a Global Admin, Course Admin, or Instructor for this course to complete this step.